 • acknowledgment messages

-• addon messages
+• add-on messages

 • post-processing messages

-Below is an example of a transcript message in V1 and V2 so you can see the differences.
+Below are examples of transcript messages in V1 and V2, so you can see the differences.
+See the API reference for the full format.

 With the following configuration, you will only receive final transcript messages: